 Open Doors CEO, Henrietta Blyth, said, “The fact that women are doubly vulnerable to persecution because of both their faith and gender is horrific.
 The horror is compounded by the fact that what is happening to these women is largely unnoticed and unrecognised.

-“I am very pleased to announce Open Doors’ The Handmade Petition: I See You art installation in Westminster Abbey.
+“I am very pleased to announce Open Doors’ The Handmade Petition: I See You art installation in Chapter House, Westminster Abbey.
 It is vital that the stories of persecuted women are heard and that the UK Government recognise that in order to address sexual violence in conflict, faith must be recognised as a specific vulnerability alongside others such as age and gender.

 Tears of Gold